 Yes, pot pickles.
 Why the heck not?
 These puppies are perfect for a very adult bloody Mary or a sick club sandwich.
 These take at least 24 hours to make, so plan ahead if you want them ready for a special day.
 Get the Pot Pickles recipe.

 If you needed proof that cannabis is a versatile cooking ingredient, this omelette is it.
 Consider this a healthy-ish dish for a wake and bake session (which will give you the entire day to chill out, if you’re newish to consuming edibles) or use it for a protein-packed dinner.
-The recipe calls for three tablespoons of cannabis butter, but the fillings are really up to you.
-Get the Marijuana Omelettes recipe.
+The recipe calls for three teaspoons of cannabis butter and an entire pack of bacon, but the fillings are really up to you.
+Get the Marijuana Omelette recipe.

 Perhaps you want to wash it all down with some weed wine?